More Detail Below. Or Get Factors For Another Number...

-A prime factorization is the result of factoring a number into a set of components which are all prime numbers.
+A prime factorization is the result of factoring a number into a set of components which every member is a prime number.
 This is generally written by showing 91 as a product of its prime factors.
 For 91, this result would be:91 = 7 x 13

 Yes!
 91 is a composite number.
 It is the product of two positive numbers other than 1 and itself.